 Bilateral agreements between Australia and Hungary include treaties on Mutual Assistance in Criminal Matters and Extradition (1997) and an agreement on Cooperation in the Peaceful Uses of Nuclear Energy and the Transfer of Nuclear Material (2002).
 A bilateral Social Security Agreement was signed in June 2011.
 Australia's economic relations with Hungary are facilitated by a bilateral Double Taxation Agreement and an Investment Promotion and Protection Agreement.

 High-level visits between Australia and Hungary have served to develop bilateral relations.
 In March 2012, a Parliamentary Delegation led by the Speaker of the House of Representatives visited Budapest.
-Former Ministers for Foreign Affairs, Kevin Rudd and Stephen Smith, visited Hungary in June 2011 and July 2009 respectively.
+Former Ministers for Foreign Affairs, the Hon Kevin Rudd MP and the Hon Stephen Smith MP, visited Hungary in June 2011 and July 2009 respectively.
 Australia's former Minister for Veterans' Affairs, the Hon Bruce Billson MP, represented Australia at the official commemorations of the fiftieth anniversary of the 1956 Uprising in October 2006.

-Hungary's Deputy Prime Minister of Hungary, Dr Zsolt Semjén, visited Australia in October 2013 to open an upgraded Hungarian Consulate in Melbourne.
+Hungary’s Deputy Prime Minister, Dr Zsolt Semjén, visited Australia in October 2013 to open an upgraded Hungarian Consulate in Melbourne.
 Dr Semjén also visited in 2011.
-Hungary's Minister of State for Foreign Affairs, Mr Zsolt Németh, visited Australia with a business delegation in April 2013..
+Hungary’s Minister of State for Foreign Affairs, Mr Zsolt Németh, visited Australia with a business delegation in April 2013.
 The then-President of Hungary, Dr László Sólyom, visited Australia in September-October 2009.
 The First Deputy Speaker of the Hungarian Parliament, Mr László Mandur, visited Australia in November 2009.

 Bilateral economic and trade relationship

-The total volume of merchandise trade remains modest and overwhelmingly in Hungary's favour.
-Total two-way merchandise trade in 2012-3 was valued at A$312 million, with Australian imports totalling A$296, and comprising mainly electrical circuit equipment (A$42 million) and computers (A$29 million).
-The main Australian exports to Hungary in 2012-3 included medicaments (A$4 million) and vehicle parts and accessories (A$4 million), and rubber articles (A$1 million).
+The total volume of bilateral merchandise trade remains modest and overwhelmingly in Hungary's favour.
+Total two-way merchandise trade in 2013-14- was valued at A$425 million, with Australian imports totaling A$408, and comprising mainly passenger motor vehicles (A$57 million), office machines (A$42 million) and electrical circuits equipment (A$40 million).
+The main Australian exports to Hungary in 2013-4 included medicaments (A$9 million) and vehicle parts and accessories (A$3 million).

-At 31 December 2012, Australian investment stock in Hungary was estimated at A$276 million, a 37 per cent increase on 2011 figures.
-Hungarian investment in Australia was estimated at A$13 million.
+At 31 December 2013, Australian investment stock in Hungary was estimated at A$353 million, a 28 per cent increase on 2012 figures.
+Hungarian investment in Australia was estimated at A$19 million.
 Several Australian companies are active in the energy sector in Hungary, including uranium prospecting, clean energy technologies and renewable energy production.